 - Since December 2018 straw usage has been eliminated from all dining operations and replaced with recyclable sip-through lids that have no more plastic than a traditional plastic lid for straws.

 - We encourage all customers to bring their own clean reusable beverage containers to reduce paper and plastic waste plus anyone who places an online order for a specialty drink at our locations and has their own container receives an upgrade to their serving size.

 - All packaging in retail locations is either recyclable or compostable.

 - Culinary Services uses local vendors and reviews vendors for sustainable practices.
 Additional information can be found here.

-- Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternates to regular china service.
+- Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternatives to regular china service.

-- Reusable gloves have been implemented for cutting foods during food preparation in the kitchen, and The Juice Bar, which has reduced disposable glove waste.
+- Reusable gloves have been implemented for cutting food during food preparation in the kitchen, and The Juice Bar has reduced disposable glove waste.

 - Culinary Services has purchased four Rational SCC White Efficiency ovens.
 These ovens cook with an incredible reduction in energy needs.
 The ovens also reduced water needs by replacing less efficient steamers and ovens.

 - All Culinary Services lighting in seating, serving, kitchen, and storage areas was converted to low-energy-use LEDs.

 - Culinary Services’ 2015 dishwasher replacement uses less detergent and saves over 12,000 gallons of water each year compared to the old machine.
 The dishwasher uses an Energy Recovery Unit to capture heat from the exhausted steam and uses that heat to maintain high temperatures for the wash water with no additional energy consumption.